-Those are just a couple very general templates for the robots.txt file.
-You can use it to block access to a single folder, or even just a single file if wanted.
+Those are just a couple of very general templates for the robots.txt file.
+You can use it to block access to a single folder or even just a single file if wanted.
 Each entry within the robots.txt file will have a User-agent field with something next to it.
 The asterisk indicates a wildcard, where it would apply to all.
-If you want to set it for a specific bot, you would put this in this field.
+If you want to set it for a specific bot, you will put this in this field.
 Any lines after that will apply to that user agent until a new one is specified.
-For example, in the file below, for Google it would block the /tmp folder on the site, but for all other bots all folders would be allowed (including the /tmp folder).
+For example, in the file below, for Google, it would block the /tmp folder on the site, but for all other bots, all folders would be allowed (including the /tmp folder).

 User-agent: Googlebot Disallow: /tmp/ User-agent: * Disallow:

-As you can see, this can be used to prevent bots from indexing private files, or even unnecessary directories.
-Though memorizing the bots that exist on the internet there are various resources available to find those out.
+As you can see, you can use this to prevent bots from indexing private files or even unnecessary directories.
+Though memorizing the bots that exist on the internet, various resources are available to find those out.

-There are many things that the robots.txt can do to affect the site’s crawlers, but preventing access is the most common.
+There are many things that the robots.txt can do to affect the site's crawlers, but preventing access is the most common.
 Other options include the crawl-delay option.
-This option can be used to make the bot delay between crawling the pages on the site.
-More about what can be done with the robots.txt file can be found on this organizations site here.
-They even have a complete list of the bots that are known to them available here.
+You can use this option to make the bot delay between crawling the pages on the site.

 If you should have any questions or would like assistance, please contact us through Live Chat or by submitting a ticket with our Technical Support team.